 Good Letter Example: On Monday, September 20, 2010 I spoke with Mrs. Helena Rodriquez, 4th grade teacher at Wilson Elementary.
 I told her the district was out of compliance with my son Henry’s 4/21/10 IEP (see attachment) which specifies that he has a 1:1 aide throughout the day.
 I was concerned because I had visited the classroom on other occasions (Sept.
 17 and 18, 2010) and the aide, Ms. Katy Smith, was not present.

-Whenever you get a phone call from your state agency or school district, first put them on hold, and then grab your notebook and pen to take notes on the conversation.
-Follow up with an email confirming your understanding of the conversation along with any action that will be taken and the timeline for doing so.
+Whenever you get a phone call from your state agency or school district, first put them on hold, then grab your notebook and pen to take notes on the conversation.
+Then follow up with an email confirming your understanding of the conversation along with any action that will be taken and the timeline for doing so.
 Ask the recipient to contact you immediately if you have misunderstood any aspect of the conversation.

-In addition to ongoing documentation, letters should be written any time that you are citing a concern, requesting a meeting or a change to your child’s program, or reporting a problem.
+In addition to ongoing documentation, letters should be written anytime that you are citing a concern, requesting a meeting or a change to your child’s program, or reporting a problem.
 Always be sure to include your expectation of a response and a deadline for doing so.
 If it’s an emergency, you may be asking for a response within 24 hours.
 For other matters, it may be appropriate to request a response within five business days.

 Regardless of the intent of the letter, always make it polite and professional.
-If you’re upset, then write the angry letter first and let it sit for a day before sending.
+If you’re upset, then first write the angry letter first and let it sit for a day before sending.
 Resist the temptation to fire off correspondence while you’re mad.
 It can be satisfying, but sometimes can cause long-term problems.

 Observe the Process as a Bystander

 Learn by going to an IEP meeting with another parent.
-Go as a note-taker or just hold their hand.
+Go as a notetaker or just hold their hand.
 You’ll support the other parent and you’ll likely see the IEP process from an entirely different perspective.